hodgettsp/ces_data/paper.md

 *Note: will need to come back to this once the rest of the paper is done.*

-An election season brings with it a stream of election outcome predictions made using a variety of resources and methods.
-While election outcome predictions can provide insight as to the direction of an election and voter intention during an election, a retrospective on an election can be as equally enlightening.
+An election season brings with it a stream of predictions made using a variety of resources and methods.
+While election predictions can provide insight as to the direction of an election and voter intention during an election, a retrospective on an election can be as equally enlightening.
 Survey data of this sort can provide a better understanding of an election after-the-fact and can provide clarity as to the changes in the political climate over the years.
 The Canadian Election Study (CES) is a series of large-scale surveys conducted every election year that seeks to provide such a retrospective understanding to Canadian elections.
 By providing data on Canadian elections since 1965 up to most recently 2019, the CES provides insight into such topics as the intentions of voters, what issues voters deem important, and the perception of parties and candidates (Canadian Election Study, n.d.)*(Could not find an exact date for this citation as the site loads from a cache with the date of retrieval)*.
-The collection of and access to such data is integral to research done into understanding Canadian elections and the political leanings of Canadian voters.
-The R package `cesR` ('caesar'), as presented in this paper, seeks to compliment the work of the CES, social science research, and the teaching of statistical processes using survey data by providing a means of easily accessing CES survey datasets for R users.
+For example, Bittner (2018) used CES data to assess the level of presidentialization experienced in Canadian elections over time; while other studies have used CES data to assess the level of Islamophobia in Canada (Wilkins-Laflamme, 2018), how anti-party rhetoric affects voter behaviour (Gidengil et al., 2001), and how political trust influences voter behaviour (Belanger & Nadeau, 2005).
+The collection of and access to such data is integral to this research and more being done into understanding Canadian elections and the political climate of Canada.
+In this regard, the R package `cesR` ('caesar'), as presented in this paper, seeks to compliment the work of the CES, social science research, and the teaching of statistical processes using survey data by providing a means for R users to easily access CES survey datasets.

 The CES survey datasets are publicly available from various repositories across the internet in various data types (Canadian Election Study, n.d.; UBC, n.d.; Odesi, n.d.).
-Through its main function, the `cesR` package provides R users a means of accessing each CES survey dataset in one place while also circumventing the need to download and store a file.
-The package also provides two helper functions and a function that prepares a subset of the 2019 CES online survey in an opinionated way.
+Being that the ability to find and access data is integral to quality research in any domain, the main function of the `cesR` package, `get_ces()`, acts to provide R users a means of easily accessing each CES survey dataset in one place while also circumventing the need to download and store survey data files.
+Thereby also removing concerns of storage space.
+The structure of `cesR` also removes the need to call a data file from a directory, thereby making it easier to work with CES datasets between workstations.
+Additionally, `cesR` also provides two helper functions, `get_cescodes()` and `get_question()`, and a function, `get_decon()` that creates a subset of the 2019 CES online survey that has been prepared in an opinionated way.
 The helper functions provide users with the necessary arguments to call each CES dataset and also return a survey question for a given variable, while the subset of the 2019 CES online survey provides a tool for educators that can be used to aid in the teaching of statistical analysis of large survey datasets.

 The `cesR` package is built using the R programming language and is designed to work within the R integrated development environment (IDE) RStudio (R Core Team, 2020; RStudio Team, 2020).
-The package follows and was inspired by the work being done in the R community through R packages such as the `opendatatoronto` package (Gelfand, 2020), the `Lahman` package (Friendly et al., 2020), `fueleconomy` (Wickham, 2020), and `nasaweather` (Wickham, 2014) that make accessing data easier for R users.
-Furthermore, the `cesR` package complements other R packages that provide access to Canadian survey and census data, such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).
+Providing access to data is common in R packages and the `cesR` package follows and was inspired by the work being done in the R community through such packages as the `opendatatoronto` package (Gelfand, 2020), the `Lahman` package (Friendly et al., 2020), `fueleconomy` (Wickham, 2020), and `nasaweather` (Wickham, 2014).
+Furthermore, the `cesR` package is complementary to pakcages such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020) that provide R users access to Canadian survey and census data.
 Packages such as these are important to R as they improve the functionality of working within R and RStudio by minimizing the number of steps required in loading data and increasing the availability of data to R users.
-The `cesR` package expands upon the inclusion of built-in data by temporarily downloading only the file requested and removing the file from the computer once a data object has been assigned to the dataset.
+The `cesR` package adds to this community and expands upon the inclusion of built-in data by temporarily downloading only the file requested and removing the file from the computer once a data object has been assigned to the dataset.

-*This paragraph needs to still be fixed*
-Our package is functionally complimentary to working in RStudio by minimizing the number of steps required to load in a dataset and removing the need of storing data files.
-Furthermore, the `cesR` package complements the work being done in the R community by building on the work being done through other R packages that pull in survey data such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020).
-Addtionally, this package follows other R packages in making access to data easier.
-Packages such as, `opendatatoronto` , `Lahman` , `fueleconomy` (Wickham, 2020), and `nasaweather` (Wickham, 2014).
-As such, the `cesR` package contributes to an existing community *(not the right word but too tired to think of the right one)* of R packages that makes accessing various types of data in R easier.

 # Functions

 The `cesR` package includese four functions.
-These are, `get_ces`, `get_cescodes`, `get_question`, and `get_decon`.
+These are, `get_ces()`, `get_cescodes()`, `get_question()`, and `get_decon()`.

 ## Key functions
 The main function in `cesR` is `get_ces`.
 When called, this function returns a requested CES survey as a usable data object and prints out the associated citation and url for the survey dataset download location in the console.

-The `get_ces` function takes one argument in the form of a character string.
+The `get_ces()` function takes one argument in the form of a character string.
 This argument is a name of a vector item that has been associated with a CES survey that when used calls the download url for that survey on an associated GitHub repository.
-If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
+If the provided character string argument matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip file and is stored temporarily in the `inst/extdata` folder in the package directory.
 If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console.
-Upon downloading the file, the compressed folder is unzipped using the `unzip` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta` or `read_sav` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
-A data frame is then assigned using the `assign` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
-The downloaded file and file directory are then removed from the computer using the `unlink` function from the `base` R package (R Core Team, 2020).
+Upon downloading the file, the compressed folder is unzipped using the `unzip()` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the filetype of the downloaded file.
+A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
+The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
 Lastly, the citation for the requested survey dataset and url for the survey data storage location are printed in the console.

-#### `get_ces` example
+#### `get_ces()` example
 ```
 # install the cesR package from GitHub
 devtools::install_github("hodgettsp/cesR")